apache/kylin/website/_docs/tutorial/real_time_olap.md

 The configuration can be found at [Real-time OLAP configuration](http://kylin.apache.org/docs/install/configuration.html#realtime-olap).
 The detail can be found at [Deep Dive into Real-time OLAP](http://kylin.apache.org/blog/2019/07/01/deep-dive-real-time-olap/).
-If you want to configure timezone or learn how to use lambda cube, please check this [Lambda Mode and Timezone](/docs/tutorial/lambda_mode_and_timezone_realtime_olap.html)
+If you want to configure timezone for derived time column or learn how to update streaming cube's segment, please check this [Lambda Mode and Timezone](/docs/tutorial/lambda_mode_and_timezone_realtime_olap.html).

 ----